 set for the robot, program it, and then make corrections to the program based on the actions of the robot.

 Star Wars Club

-Jedi Academy (S.T.A.
-Star Wars Club) is an afterschool program for students Kindergarten through 8th grades.
+The Star Wars Club (Jedi Academy) is an afterschool program for students Kindergarten - 8th Grade.

-Knowledge is taught through discussions, videos, websites, and varied reading material.
-Lightsaber Training entails: Developing emotion control,
+through discussions, videos, websites, and varied reading material.
+Lightsaber Training entails developing